meltano/meltano/docs/src/_guide/installation.md

     <p>They can be copy-pasted right into your terminal and will take you all the way through <a href="/guide/installation">installation</a>, <a href="/guide/integration">data integration (EL)</a>, <a href="/guide/transformation">data transformation (T)</a>, <a href="/guide/orchestration">orchestration</a>, and <a href="/guide/containerization">containerization</a> with the <a href="https://hub.meltano.com/extractors/gitlab.html">tap-gitlab extractor</a> and the <a href="https://hub.meltano.com/loaders/jsonl.html">target-jsonl</a> and <a href="https://hub.meltano.com/loaders/postgres.html">target-postgres</a> loaders.</p>
 </div>

-## Local Installation
+# Local Installation

-In this section, we will install Meltano locally on your system, so that you can use it [on the command line](/reference/command-line-interface) and [from your browser](/reference/ui).
+In the section below, we will install Meltano locally on your system, so that you can use it [on the command line](/reference/command-line-interface) and [from your browser](/reference/ui).

+## Unix-like

+For MacOS (Including the M1), Linux Distributions, and more!

 ### Requirements